 How to Maximize Passive Candidate Engagement at your Virtual Career Fair

 Thinking about hosting an engaging virtual career fair is only half the battle.
-Make sure you take care of the following aspects to ensure that your event is a smashing success with the passive job-seeker base:
+Make sure you follow these career fair tips to ensure that your event is a smashing success with the passive job-seeker base:

 1. Be personable: Nothing beats one-on-one interactions, especially in a world that is quickly falling victim to standardization.
 Incorporate chat tools on each virtual booth to nurture conversations more specific to the exhibiting department whilst hosting a networking forum where visitors can engage in group discussions over an array of topics.